no1xsyzy/fyp/final.md

 * Built-in logging/debugging
 * Easy to reproduce any runtime events

+## Objectives

+This project contains following objectives:

+1. Define the lexical and syntax of the language
+2. Design the base of the language
+3. Program the basic interpreter of the language
+4. Write an syntax parser for the interpreter
+5. Make a "hello world" program with this language
+6. Create a simple HTTP server with this language

+## Limitations

+Due to the time limit of the project, the intepreter cannot be carried out by C language.
+  There is not enough time for a full stack of libraries.
+It is also almost impossible to write a high-efficiency intepreter.
+  The language I choose to implement the new language is slow.
+  There is not much time for optimization.

+## Structure

+The whole report contains four parts.
+  First part is the introduction as above.
+    It consists of
+      backgrounds,
+      aims and objectives,
+      limitations and
+      the structure outline.
+  The second part is the relevant researches, including
+    comparisons between existing languages,
+    advantage and disadvantages of them,
+    possible improvements of programming languages.
+    These researches will finally point to the necessity of the new language.
+  The third part is the technical content.
+    This part particularly means the statement of the designed language, including the designs of the new language and the implementation of the intepreter.
+  The last part is the conclusion.
+    In this part, the pros and cons of the new language will be discussed.
+    Future improvements will also be discussed.

-# Literature Review
+# Researches

 ## Reactive Systems

-Currently, organizations of different industries and fields are building systems with similar proception, which is called "reactive". [@reactive_manifesto]
+Currently, organizations of different industries and fields are building systems with similar proception,
-Reactive systems fits better with today applications in many ways: [@whatisreactiveprogramming]
+    which is called "reactive". [@reactive_manifesto] Reactive systems fits better with today applications in many ways: [@whatisreactiveprogramming]

 * Responsive.
   Users are requiring quicker and quicker response from service.
   Traditional applications are difficult to guarantee a speedy response.
 * Resilient.
   The system must endure a level of failure.
-Failure here means unpredictable problem of the runtime environment, such as lack of memory or network breakdown or natural disasters.
-Antiquated systems deal with failure by killing the whole system instead of keeping running.
+  "Failure" means unpredictable problem of the runtime environment,
+    such as lack of memory or network breakdown or natural disasters.
+  Antiquated systems can only kill the whole system when there is a failure.
 * Elastic.
-Reactive systems can react to the load, which means less waste of computing resources and the ability just fits the demand.
+  Reactive systems can react to the load, which means
+    less waste of computing resources and
+    the ability just fits the demand.
 * Message-driven.
   By using message-driven method, the system is capable of being de-coupled of time and of space.
   This is the base of resilience and elasticity.

 Also, there are many techniques to achieve it.
-Futures or promises can set up what will be executed next after former result has been retrieved or anterior operation is completed.
+  Futures or promises can set up what will be executed next after
+    former result has been retrieved or anterior operation is completed.
   Streams can set up flows of data without any coupling behaviour.
   Dataflow can ensure data change respectively among different parts of the system. [@rp_vs_rs]

 There haven't been really nice languages for writing a reactive system.
-Most popular languages are based on object-oriented programming paradigm, which emphasizes on packing properties and methods in one object, just like how we understand the real world. [@oop] Another programming paradigm is called functional programming, which comes from pure mathematics. [@functional_programming] Neither of them is good for representing data exchanges between parts of the entire application.
+  Most popular languages are based on object-oriented programming paradigm,
+    which emphasizes on packing properties and methods in one object, just like how we understand the real world. [@oop] Another programming paradigm is called functional programming, which comes from pure mathematics. [@functional_programming] Neither of them is good for representing data exchanges between parts of the entire application.
 What's more, those languages are still imperative languages, which need codes to "assign" them together.

 Briefly, reactive systems are advantageous in varies of aspects but hard to create.

 ## Microservices

-Microservice architecture is a designing style that assembles a number of loosely-coupled parts, called microservices, into a complete application. [@what_are_microservices]
+Microservice architecture is a designing style that assembles a number of loosely-coupled parts,
+      called microservices,
-This kind of architecture can take advantage of reactive design.
-Loose coupling means message-driven, which enables use of reactive programming paradigm.
-Each microservice is isolated so that failure will not result in larger failure, and any failure can be solved by each part. [@reactive_microservice] Isolation is the core concept of the microservices: it is the source of all its advantages.
+    into a complete application. [@what_are_microservices] This kind of architecture can take advantage of reactive design.
+  Loose coupling means message-driven,
+    which enables use of reactive programming paradigm.
+  Each microservice is isolated so that failure will not result in larger failure,
+    and any failure can be solved by each part. [@reactive_microservice] Isolation is the core concept of the microservices: it is the source of all its advantages.

 "Cloud" seems to be providing an easy way to solve failures: when one server failed, just delete it and create a new one.
   It has been greatly affected by microservice architecture and thus is similar to how microservices works.
 An interesting metaphor explains it vividly.
-Traditional ways to operate a server are like raising a pet, with naming and curing.
-Cloud servers are like cattle, with numbering and sending to curer.
-Cloud servers with container and microservices are like chicken, with counting and abandoning.
+  Traditional ways to operate a server are like raising a pet,
+    with naming and curing.
+  Cloud servers are like cattles,
+    with numbering and sending to curer.
+  Cloud servers with container and microservices are like chicken,
+    with counting and abandoning.
   Each is profiting more than the former by integrating management. [@cloud_computing]

 Container technology is an important part of the microservices.
-With container, the isolation is guaranteed in system level without any demand for understanding of the low-level implementation details. [@fink2014docker] In addition, automatic deployment, scaling and management makes all the matters even easier. [@balalaie2016microservices] Deleting failed server and setting up a new server becomes so easy that many corporations prefer to run their service in that way. [@balalaie2016microservices]
+  With container, the isolation is guaranteed in system level
+    without any demand for understanding of the low-level implementation details. [@fink2014docker] In addition, automatic deployment, scaling and management makes all the matters even easier. [@balalaie2016microservices] Deleting failed server and setting up a new server becomes so easy that many corporations prefer to run their service in that way. [@balalaie2016microservices]

-However, those tools will not concern the links between microservices, but just throw all of these parts together and expecting them work as expected. [@container_communication] It is not message-driven but isolation that is guaranteed.
+However, those tools will not concern the links between microservices, but just throw all of these parts together and expect them work as expected. [@container_communication] It is not message-driven but isolation that is guaranteed.
   Designs may lead to well isolated but strongly coupled parts.
-It has benefits of isolation, but still keeps unnecessary complexities in development.
+  It has benefits of isolation, but still keeps possibility of complexities in development.

 Briefly, microservice architecture is a good try to build reactive systems.

 ## Performance vs Ease

-Lower level languages like C or C++ runs fast than higher level languages such as Python or JavaScript. [@performance_comparison] Cache misses and garbage collection may be the main cause of their slowness. [@why_high_level_slow] For Haswell Microarchitecture, reading in RAM is about 50 times slower than reading in level one cache. [@haswell_cache_cycles] Most high level languages are slow because they don't take advantages of caches, and uses expensive garbage collection.
+Lower level languages like C or C++ runs fast than higher level languages such as Python or JavaScript. [@performance_comparison]
+Cache misses and garbage collection may be the main cause of their slowness. [@why_high_level_slow] For Haswell Microarchitecture, reading in RAM is about 50 times slower than reading in level one cache. [@haswell_cache_cycles]
+Most high level languages are slow because they don't take advantages of caches, and uses expensive garbage collection. [@why_high_level_slow]

 However, ease in development is another issue.
-First, there is less typing in dynamic typeless languages. [@scripting] Developing in dynamic languages are usually of 2 times the speed of development in static languages.
-The length of the resulting programs are also of this ratio. [@prechelt2000empirical] Generally, dynamic languages can produce more concise programs. [@nanz2015comparative] Learning difficulties will also be concerned.
-It obvious that a programming language that is easy to develop with should be also easy to learn.
+  First, there is less typing in dynamic typeless languages. [@scripting]
+    Developing in dynamic languages are usually
+      of 2 times the speed of development in static languages. [@prechelt2000empirical] The length of the resulting programs are also of this ratio. [@prechelt2000empirical] Generally, dynamic languages can produce more concise programs. [@nanz2015comparative] Learning difficulties will also be concerned.
+It is obvious that a programming language that is easy to develop in should be also easy to learn.

 Briefly, there are few programming languages that can run fast while be easy to develop with.